denten-books/plain-text/4-screen.md

 image.
 What happens to literature that takes place on cinema screens?

-In this chapter I would like to pose the question of the digital, a descriptor everywhere now, yet so poorly felt and understood.
+In this chapter I would like to pose the question of the digital, a descriptor everywhere now yet so poorly felt and understood.
 One intuits it has something to do with numbers or fingers, but something more is always at stake in the distinction between digital and analog categories.
-That something---a remainder, a trace---will come into focus here, through a series of case studies that will give us an opportunity to test our theoretical institutions against the material realities of digital representation.
-I am interested, as always, in advancing a kind of a materialist, computational poetics, which foregrounds a thick description of the device from which theoretical insight can emanate.
+That something---a remainder, a trace---comes into focus here, through a series of case studies that give us an opportunity to test our theoretical intuitions against the material realities of digital representation.
+I advance, as always, a materialist, computational poetics, which foregrounds a thick description of the device from which theoretical insight can emanate.
 Following the methodological principle of entanglement between theory and practice, the chapter engages with the elemental particulates of two primal conduits: electric ether and liquid crystal, the media behind the telegraph and the liquid crystal display (LCD).

 Further, I am concerned with a phenomenological description of human perception.
-Our goal is to disturb the comfort and the congruity between the organ and the device.
+The goal is to disturb the comfort and the congruity between the organ and the device.
 The two mold and reshape each other.
 They enter into a dialectic that must be disturbed for understanding to take place.
-The nature of "digital" experience, as I will argue, initially appears to be an intrinsic property of the medium.
+The nature of "digital" experience, as I argue, initially appears to be an intrinsic property of the medium.
 Under closer examination, it rather turns out to be a political construct that lays claims on the body, structuring the physical affordances of communication.
 The change of the *medium* from paper to pixel entails a series of corresponding changes in the *mode* of perception.
 The projection "attunes" the viewer to the message.
-By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example: the position of the hands, the head, or the movement of the eyes.
+By attunement I mean something analogous to what Marcel Mauss calls the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example: the position of the hands, the head, or the movement of the eyes.
 The mode structures apprehension.
 It answers the how of perception.

 It would be a mistake to conflate the medium with the message, in this context.
 At stake in the digital--analog divide is rather the reader's ability